Nollywood: Ghanaian English-language cinema

 Over the years the term Nollywood has also been used to refer to other affiliate film industries, such as the Ghanaian English-language cinema.
 Around the year 2006 through 2007, Nigerian filmmaker Frank Rajah Arase signed a contract with a Ghanaian production company, Venus Films, which involved helping to introduce Ghanaian actors into mainstream Nollywood.
 This collaboration eventually led to extreme popularity of certain Ghanaian actors, such as Van Vicker, Jackie Appiah, Majid Michel, Yvonne Nelson, John Dumelo, Nadia Buari and Yvonne Okoro, arguably as much as their Nigerian counterparts.
 Furthermore, over the years, due to the high cost of film production in Nigeria, Nigerian filmmakers have been forced to make films outside Lagos in order to cut costs, mirroring the exodus of filmmaking in Hollywood from Los Angeles to cities like Toronto and Albuquerque, a phenomenon known as runaway production.
 Several other producers, as a result, started shooting in cities like Accra, Ghana, channeling the savings into investing in better equipment, many of them trying to get their films onto the big screen.

 Nollywood USA

 Nollywood USA is a broad term, that is used to refer to Nigerian films made in the diaspora.
 Although they are popularly called Nollywood USA, these movies can be shot in any non-African country.
 These films are typically made by Nigerian filmmakers living in the diaspora and they are typically made for the Nigerian audience.
 Like the "Nollywood" term, the definition of "Nollywood USA" is vague.

 Nollywood USA movies typically tell Nigerian stories, and they usually star established Nollywood actors, alongside upcoming Nigerian/African actors living in the diaspora.
 The movies usually have their premieres in Nigeria and they also sometimes secure national theatrical release like the regular Nollywood movies.

+YouTube Nollywood

+Nollywood filmmakers have found solace on YouTube due to piracy, and the platform has been reshaping the future of filmmaking and streaming in the digital era.
+YouTube Nollywood refers to films made specifically for the on-demand video sharing platform, and filmmakers are using it to distribute their work.
+As the platform grows, filmmakers who once made cinema blockbusters are now taking their films to YouTube.

+Nollywood loses around $10–$15 billion annually to piracy, with Telegram groups being major contributing factors.
+The platform has produced notable stars of both producers and actors who are now thriving in the industry.
+There have been a few viral movies on the platform, such as Better Half by Ruth Kadiri, Treasure in the Sky by Uchenna Mbunabo, and Love in Every Word by Omoni Oboli.

+Nollywood in the Diaspora

+As Nollywood’s popularity has spread beyond the diaspora, some scholars argue that this was actually done through informal distribution, where VHS cassettes were shared with people in cities such as Atlanta, London and Brooklyn, setting up an early global reach before the industry officially existed.